Jeeva-G/virtual-hadoop-cluster/README.md

 ## Specs

-The cluster conists of 4 nodes:
+This is originally forked from [DandyDev/virtual-hadoop-cluster](https://github.com/DandyDev/virtual-hadoop-cluster) .
+And I have updated the Vagrantfile to make use of it in machines with 8GB RAM.
+This configuration was suggested in the original repository.
+Note :- It is also mentioned that it will lead to worse performance.

-* Master node with 4GB of RAM (Running the NameNode, Hue, ResourceManager etc. after installing the Hadoop services)
+The cluster conists of 3 nodes:

-* 3 slaves with 2GB of RAM each (Running DataNodes)
+* Master node with 2GB of RAM (Running the NameNode, Hue, ResourceManager etc. after installing the Hadoop services)

-As you can see, you'll need at least 10GB of free RAM to run this.
-If you have less, you can try to remove one machine from the Vagrantfile.
-This will lead to worse performance though!
+* 2 slaves with 1GB of RAM each (Running DataNodes)

 ## Usage